 Parent teacher communication is one of those things that class teachers often view as an unavoidable necessity.

-Late night parent teacher conferences, fielding phone calls on your lunch breaks, being ambushed after school when you’re already rushing to get to your co-curricular supervision – on top of everything in a teacher’s busy day, even the most well-meaning moms and dads can be seen as a low priority.
+Late night parent teacher conferences, fielding phone calls on your lunch breaks, being ambushed after school when you’re already rushing to get to another meeting – on top of everything in a teacher’s busy day, even the most well-meaning moms and dads can be seen as a low priority.

 When you get down to it however, all of these interactions are evidence of a simple fact – parents care about their child’s learning.

 As passionate teachers, we all know that parents can be your greatest allies!
 So, let’s find out some ways to build a positive parent teacher relationship.

 When you become a teacher, you don’t realize that your family is about to expand exponentially.
 With the hours that students and teachers spend together each term, the relationships teachers develop with children in their care are incredibly significant.